C-par/Foundational-Install_Debian12/README.md

 ## Lets get started!

+> [!TIP]
+> Important Note: Remember, it is important to know what you installed via the command line because various installs may impact your system negitivley.
+You can check what you installed via the > command line, use the code below.

+'sudo cat /var/log/apt/history.log |grep install'

 Managing a firewall on a system can be a monumental task, but one of the most important is managing the traffic coming to and from your computer.
 The best packages for this in Linux is ufw and fail2ban.